 Beyond social media, Search Engine Marketing (SEM) is one of the most influential disciplines that marketers have come to rely on.
 To put things in perspective, 81% of internet users search online for a product or service to buy, with Google accounting for 70% of that traffic.

-Students with SEM experience will be able to increase the visibility of a company’s website on a search engine (e.g., Google) primarily via paid advertising.
+Students with SEM experience can increase the visibility of a company’s website on a search engine (e.g., Google or Bing) primarily via paid advertising.
 By doing so, the business will attract valuable web traffic from the search engine results page.

 Peter Drucker, a leader in management education and often described as the founder of modern management, has this to say:

 “If you can't measure it, you can't manage it.”

 Data analytics essentially allow students to make educated and data-driven decisions to drive better business insights.
 Numbers define whether a campaign was successful and by what percentage.
 The key is knowing what data to collect and measure to improve the next campaign.
 Companies don’t want to waste valuable marketing dollars based on trends or gut instincts.
 It’s about maximizing each campaigns’ effectiveness and optimizing the return on investment.

 Analytics go hand-in-hand with SEM so these skills work together to ensure a business understands what consumers want, and how to attract and retain their attention.

 Direct your students to this ‘Life as an Analyst’ podcast to find out what data analysis is really about.

 Content comes in many forms – blog posts, videos, podcasts, infographics, even social media status updates.